SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: OBSERVATIONS AND DATA REDUCTION

 where $Q$ and $U$ are defined following the IAU convention where North corresponds to an angle of 0\degree{} with $\rm\phi$ increasing in the counterclockwise direction\footnote{The original reduction was done in equatorial coordinates.
 Thus ``North'' here refers to ``equatorial North.''
 When switching to Galactic coordinates, the angle $\phi$ is rotated to be relative to ``Galactic North.''}.

 The length of each pseudovector in Figure \ref{fig:fire_2022} is proportional to the debiased fractional polarization defined as

-where $\sigma_p$ the estimate of the uncertaintainty of the measured fractional polarization propagated from the fitted weights in the \textit{CRUSH} step, and $p_m$ is the measured fractional polarization.
-Pseudovectors are only derived for lines of sight having total intensity above a significance threshold of $I/\sigma_I > 200$, percentage polarizations less than 50\% ($p{}<$ 50\%), and significant polarized intensity ($p/\sigma_p > 3$), which are quality cuts consistent with standard SOFIA polarimetry practice \citep{Gordon2018}.
+where $\sigma_p$ is the estimate of the uncertaintainty of the measured fractional polarization propagated from the fitted weights in the \textit{CRUSH} step, and $p_m$ is the measured fractional polarization.
+Pseudovectors are only derived for lines-of-sight having total intensity above a significance threshold of $I/\sigma_I > 200$, percentage polarizations less than 50\% ($p{}<$ 50\%), and significant polarized intensity ($p/\sigma_p > 3$), which are quality cuts consistent with standard SOFIA polarimetry practice \citep{Gordon2018}.
+The individual calibrated files and the merged map of the entire CMZ are publicly available and can be downloaded from the NASA Infrared Processing and Analysis Center (IPAC) Legacy Surveys webpage as FITS files\footnote{https://irsa.ipac.caltech.edu/data/SOFIA/docs/data/legacy-programs/two-color-polarimetric-survey-galactic-center-pilot-legacy-program/index.html}.